txtatech/virtual-forest/README.md

 https://github.com/txtatech/virtual-forest/tree/main/virtual-forest/game_instance_sandbox/djinn-dna

+Djinn-DNA Note: The README-DNA.txt explains the steps involved.

 **Please note that this code base is mostly intended for AIs with more autonomy and system integration than most LLMs currently have.**

 **Also... please note that this project in its entirety is intended as an educational tool and much of it is in a 'theory-crafting' phase where many of the specifics (and implementations of the ideas set forth in the framework) will require heavy modification in order to produce a functional enviroment for the AI's (or AIs') exploration.**